marialivia16/sbt-local-aws/example-with-plugin/README.md

 1. Install Docker and Docker Compose

+2. Make sure you have some dummy credentials (set them using `aws configure`)

 2. Run: `sbt localAwsStart` (don't forget to publish the plugin locally first)

 3. Start application: `sbt run`